Laura Pannack: Early life and education

 Pannack was born in Kingston upon Thames, southwest London.

 She gained a degree in editorial photography at the University of Brighton; studied a foundation course in painting at Central Saint Martins College of Art, London; and studied a foundation course at London College of Communication.

 Career

-Pannack works commercially and on self initiated personal projects, her subjects often being "young people and teenagers".
-Her work has been a feature in magazines.'

-Her personal projects include The Untitled, Young Love and Young British Naturists, For her personal work Pannack largely uses a film camera, at one time a Bronica 645 medium format camera and more recently a Hasselblad 6×6.
+Pannack works commercially and on self initiated personal projects, her sitters often being "young people and teenagers".
+Wired covered her work on chess boxing in 2013.
+Her personal projects include The Untitled, Young Love and Young British Naturists.
+For her personal work Pannack largely uses analogue film, at one time a Bronica 645 medium format camera and more recently a Hasselblad 6×6.
+She often uses experimental low fi processes and darkroom techniques.

 In 2011 Pannack was included in Creative Reviews Ones to Watch list and in 2013 in The Magenta Foundation's Emerging Photographers list.